Army Distance Learning: The New Way to Complete Your College Degree

 What Is Distance Learning?

 Distance learning is not new.
 As early as 1728, a teacher named Caleb Phillips ran an advertisement in the Boston Gazette looking for students to take a new short-hand course he developed and lessons would be sent to students weekly.
-Fast forward to today, and one of the leaders in distance learning programs, the University of Phoenix, expects to serve 500,000 distance learning students in 2010.

 Today, by using modern institutional and Internet technology, Army distance learning can provide soldiers and their families the method with which to get a degree without regard to time or distance.
 You may see the same lecture, take the same quizzes and exams, and even participate in the same group discussions with your "classmates," you'll just be doing it online.